MooersLab/pymolsnips/README.md

 <h3 name="jupyternotebook"> Jupyter Notebook, Classic</h3>

 The Jupyter Notebook is an electronic notebook for interactive programming in Python.
-It can be extended for use with scores of other programming languages via kernels.
+It can be extended for use with scores of other programming languages including R and Julia via kernels.
+The name Jupyter is a blend of Julia, Python, and R.
+These are the three most useful programming languages for data science.
+The developers of the Jupyter Notebook are trying to meet the need for a single computing environment for the developement and execution of code form multiple languages.
-It was released initially in the fall of 2014.
+The Jupyter Notebook was released initially in the fall of 2014.

 The Jupyter Notebook descended from the IPython Notebook project, which started in late 2011.
 The IPython Notebook project emerged out of the IPython project which was started in 2001 by Fernando Perez when he was a graduate student in Physics as the U of Colorado.